Frequently Asked Questions - Future Students

 All of our majors take essentially the same set of core courses in first year (there are some minor differences in some majors), so this means that you have the flexibility to switch majors within the Bachelor of Science quite easily.
 Changing majors is very common.
 Our most flexible and most popular majors are the Biological Science and Physical Science majors.
 Both of these majors allow you to tailor a program to your interests.
 You have the opportunity to take courses from a wide variety of different science subject areas.

 What major/program should I take to get into the Doctor of Veterinary Medicine (DVM) program?

 The Ontario Veterinary College (OVC) does not base its admission decisions on a specific major.
 Instead, the requirements specify certain prerequisite courses that must be completed before applying to the DVM program.
 Therefore - simply choose the major that you find the most interesting, and make sure you take the necessary courses that are needed to apply to veterinary program.
 Most B.Sc. majors here at Guelph will include the core courses needed to apply - or you can take them as electives.
 You can find the specific course requirements and much more on the Future DVM Students page.
-For entrance into the DVM program they will also consider your MCAT and interview score.
+For entrance into the DVM program they will also consider the average of your last two valid semesters before applying, and an interview score.

 What major/program should I take to get into medical school?

 Please check with the Medical Schools directly for admission information.
 Some schools may require that you complete specific courses, so be sure that your major will have sufficient flexibility to take the courses you need.
 You can check out the Ontario Universities' Application Centre Web site for more information on specific medical school requirements in Ontario.
 It is also a good idea to have a back up plan.
 What would you like to do if you don't get into medical school?